DadiAnas/AI-Chatbot-FlaskServer/README.md

 $ heroku local
 ```

 Your app should now be running on [localhost:5000](http://localhost:5000/).
-It should works just like our deployed version: [Chatbot Server on heroku](https://ai-chatbot-server.herokuapp.com/).
+It should looks just like our deployed version: [Chatbot Server on heroku](https://ai-chatbot-server.herokuapp.com/).

 ## Deploying to Heroku